kenseii/kenseii.github.io/_posts/2022-01-29-Generating-custom-dynamic-sequence-based-on-relational-field-in-odoo.md

 Note that the compute depends on `create_date` the reason is to avoid the partner code being recomputed on name change which might lead to inconsistent partner code on orders created after the name is changed.

-### Making the sales.order model use the new sequence
+### Making the sale.order model use the new sequence

      import re